 CEFD Short Volume

-ETRACS Monthly Pay 1.5X Leveraged Closed-End Fund Index ETN (CEFD) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $7.7M, listed on AMEX, carrying a beta of 1.13 to the broader market.
-The index is a mutual fund index designed to serve as a benchmark for closed-end funds listed in the U. public since 2020-06-03.
+ETRACS Monthly Pay 1.5X Leveraged Closed-End Fund Index ETN (CEFD) operates in the Financial Services sector, specifically the Asset Management - Leveraged industry, with a market capitalization near $7.8M, listed on AMEX, carrying a beta of 4.96 to the broader market.
+This index is crafted to serve as a benchmark for the performance of U. public since 2020-06-03.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.